AlexHSZ/Flutter-Mock-Login-App/README.md

 # Mock-Login-App

-This project's purpose to for me to learn how to make a form with proper email and password validation using Flutter and Dart
+This project's purpose is for me to learn how to make a form with proper email and password validation using Flutter and Dart

 ## Helpful resources